WinchellWang/datawhale_docker_image/README.md

 # Requirement

-Ubuntu 22.04 has Nvidia GPU with CUDA > 12.3
+Nvidia GPU with CUDA > 12.3